SharkSnack/shiren-2/content/dungeons/road-to-the-end.md

 Avoid picking up Gitan between 1\~3F, since it can be used as a projectile<br/>to one-shot a Cave Mamel provided the bag is worth 50G or more,<br/>or thrown at other leveled up enemies like Mid Chintala or Samuraidon.

-Slugs can lower your strength, so use projectiles or staves from a distance.<br/>
+Sluggy can lower your strength, so use projectiles or staves from a distance.<br/>
 Antidote Grass is rarely identified this early, so it might be a while before<br/>you get a chance to restore lost strength.

 Even experienced players can collapse from unwinnable situations on 1\~4F,<br/>such as not having an item to deal with a leveled up monster, or stepping<br/>on a Summon Trap without an escape item, and so on.